Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Merged `ParseCmd` with `ExecuteCommand`

 It has come to the conclusion that `ParseCmd` is now very similar to `ExecuteCommand` with treating the remote debug shell specially.
 This is no longer needed as `ProvidedCommandArgumentsInfo` has been provided the IP address of the target device, making `ParseCmd` redundant.

+##### Removed `ExecuteRDAlias()`

+This function is not needed to execute aliases since there has been recent improvements to the executor in both 0.0.20.0 and 0.0.24.0.